katarinaavucic/protemalyze/README.md

 without having to engage with the technical details of the underlying methods.

+The *protemalyze* package was developed using R version 4.4.1 (2024-06-14), Platform: aarch64-apple-darwin20 (64-bit) and Running
+under: macOS Sonoma 14.5.

 ## Installation

 You can install the development version of protemalyze like so: